Pierre Joseph Céloron de Blainville: Biography

 Pierre Joseph Céloron de Blainville was born at Montreal on 29 December 1693.
 He was the son of Jean-Baptiste Céloron de Blainville and Hélène Picoté de Belestre.

 Céloron entered military service in 1713.
-At this time the French collaborated with the Indians in pressuring the New England colonies, but his first firm record is an appointment as lieutenant commandant to the post at Michilimackinac in 1734 (Burton, 328).
+At this time the French collaborated with the Indians in pressuring the New England colonies.
+He was promoted to lieutenant in 1731.
+He was appointed lieutenant commandant to the post at Michilimackinac in 1734 (Burton, 328).
 He seems to have been appointed to a second term in 1737, but before the expiration of that term he was called to Louisiana.
+He was promoted to captain in 1738.